AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 Then, this target became the object of my degree thesis in Medieval History: Alfredo Cosco, _Critica documentaria e nuove tecnologie.
 Problemi, tecniche e un caso di studio_, Università degli Studi di Napoli "Federico II", aa 2007-2008.

-**MaRa v1** was a set of unordered [PHP](http://www.php.com)  scripts with a minimal web interface. it was born to transform text transcrips (made in a standard format easier than XML) in well-formed XML.
+**MaRa v1** was a set of unordered [PHP](http://www.php.com)  scripts with a minimal web interface. it was born to transform text transcripts (made in a standard format easier than XML) in well-formed XML.

 **MaRa v2** is its evolution and was used to realize a first heavy draft of our XML repository.